chamilo/chamilo-lms/plugin/azure_active_directory/README.md

 # The Azure Active Directory Plugin

-Allow authentication (with OAuth2) with Microsoft's Azure Active Directory.
+This plugin allows users to authenticate (with OAuth2) through Microsoft's Azure Active Directory.
+This will modify the login form to either substitute the default login form or add another option to connect through Azure.
+An option allows you to automatically provision/create users in Chamilo from their account on Azure if they don't exist in Chamilo yet.

 This plugin adds two extra fields for users:
 - `organisationemail`, the email registered in Azure Active Directory for each user (under _Email_ in the _Contact info_ section).